By A.J. Drenth

 Irrespective of the A-T variable, all ENTPs strive to live meaningful and effective lives.
 They want to understand themselves, including their signature strengths, and discover their rightful place in the world.
 Understanding their personality type can help them move forward in this quest, furnishing them with important insights about the nature of their mind and how it might be most optimally and meaningfully employed.

-If you want to learn more about ENTPs, you’ve come to the right place.
-We have written extensively about the intuitive (N) personality types (see our N types page), especially the intuitive (N) perceiving (P) types.
+If you want to learn more about ENFPs, you’ve come to the right place.
+We have written extensively about the intuitive (N) personality types, especially the intuitive (N) perceiving (P) types.
 We’ve even developed an online course—Finding Your Path as an INFP, INTP, ENFP, ENTP—specifically tailored to these types.
-Also, if you haven’t already done so, be sure to explore our in-depth ENTP profile.
+If you haven’t already done so, be sure to explore our in-depth ENTP profile.